College Counseling Philosophy

 • Information on programs and policies at colleges and universities, obtained by the College Counseling staff as they visit campuses, attend national meetings and develop and maintain relationships with hundreds of colleges and universities

-• Mock admissions committee meeting in September of Junior year, including a dozen deans and admissions representatives from colleges and universities, to engage students and their parents/guardians in understanding the process
+• Mock admissions committee meeting in September of senior year, including a dozen deans and admissions representatives from colleges and universities, to engage students and their parents/guardians in understanding the process

 • Advice and assistance to seniors in developing and editing essays and extracurricular charts and assembling supplemental materials for admission and scholarship applications